Introduction

 Solution: std::remove_reference

-The C++ contain the std::remove_reference type trait which is designed to strip off the reference qualifier from a type revealing its underlying type.
+The C++ language includes the std::remove_reference type trait, which is specifically created to eliminate the reference qualifier from a type, exposing its fundamental type.

 Here's how it is defined: